Where to stay in Senegal

 The government-controlled expansion of tourism has led to an increasing number of hotels, with international chains such as Pullman and Radisson opening hotels within the country.
 Increasing investment has led to more and more development and the choices for travellers are far more numerous than they were, even just a couple of years ago.

-Dakar has the lion's share of hotels, but there are a number of ocean-front hotels along Saly-Portugal on the Petite Côte (the stretch of beaches between Dakar and Joal), which are favoured by European visitors.
-In the Casamance, some luxury resorts have been built.
-It is advisable to book accommodation in advance, particularly in Dakar, where there is an increased demand during the tourist season, which lasts from December to May.
-Hotels in Dakar generally have air conditioning but tend to be expensive.
+Dakar has the lion's share of hotels, but there are a number of ocean-front hotels along the Petite Côte (the stretch of beaches between Dakar and la Pointe de Sangomar), which are favoured by European visitors.
+In the Casamance, there is also a small selection of luxury resorts.
+It is advisable to book accommodation in advance, particularly in Dakar during the tourist season from November to May.

 Grading: Hotels are classified from 1 to 4 stars.